Auroratide/auroratide.com/content/posts/image-alt-text/content.md

 <icon-divider icon="phone" aria-hidden="true"></icon-divider>

-This thought experiment happens to be an incredibly useful technique for thinking about alt text.
+This thought experiment happens to be an incredibly useful technique for writing alt text.
 In a way, it's simulating what a screen reader would say.

 ## Intent is Important